 Chambord Bramble Cocktail

 I love a great cocktail and this Chambord Bramble Cocktail has been a very popular classic Bramble that we have made many times.
 You can serve this up in a rock glass or a martini glass as we like to serve it.
-We also have for you a Chambord Frozen Lemonade, perfectly sweet, tart, and delicious!
+We also have for you a Chambord Frozen Lemonade, or a Lemon Cherry Martini both are perfectly sweet-tart, and delicious!

 This Bramble cocktail recipe has simple ingredients like gin, lemon juice, and simple syrup with the addition of Chambord instead of blackberry liqueur to make it that lovely red color.
 The Bramble cocktail has come to the forefront again as a modern classic and one that you will be sure to love.

 This cocktail makes you feel special when you are drinking it, like a celebration, and is perfect for so many holidays like Valentine’s Day or Christmas.
 It really was created though as a spring libation but can clearly go right into a refreshing summer cocktail too.

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

 Fairly simple ingredients, even the Chambord, which is an all-natural raspberry/blackberry liqueur, is readily available in most liquor stores.
 Chambord is produced in the Loire Valley, south of Paris, France.